josh-stillman/devops-for-typescript-devs/README.md

 # Frontend CI/CD pipeline

 Next, let's stop uploading files directly from our computer!
 We can setup a CI/CD pipeline in our GitHub repository using GitHub Actions.
-When new code is pushed to our `main` branch, it will trigger the pipeline, which will build our code, upload the build to our s3 bucket, and create a CloudFront invalidation telling CloudFront to fetch the new version from the bucket.
+When new code is pushed to our `main` branch, it will trigger the pipeline, which will build our code, upload the build to our s3 bucket, and create a CloudFront invalidation telling CloudFront to fetch the new version from the bucket on the next user request.

 ## Create Pipeline User